Ponteland Photographic Society

 My interest in photography started in 2013 when I was looking for a possible retirement hobby and needed to purchase a new camera.
 I joined PPS in 2016 and have greatly enjoyed the club sessions and learning new things .
 I started with a NIKON D7000 DSLR but moved to FUJI X series mainly because of the size and weight of the equipment allied to great quality and ease of use.
 I cannot see myself changing to a different manufacturer.
 My SmugMug Gallery

-Programme Secretary: Trevor Spencer
+Programme Secretary: Colin Russell

-Committee Member: Tony McCann
+Committee Member: Gillian Weedy

 The Committee want to encourage all members of the Society to be involved in shaping the programme of meetings, how our meetings are run and the Society’s other activities.
 If you have ideas for future sessions, new initiatives, or views on the current meetings or anything else, please talk to any Committee member.